 Students apply mathematical concepts and principles to identify and solve problems presented through informal assessment, such as oral communication among students and between teacher and students; formal assessment uses open-ended questions reflecting theoretical and applied situations.

-Reference, Resource, or Learning Materials to be used by Students:Departmentally selected textbook and TI-30X IIS (not the MultiView series) scientific calculator.
+Reference, Resource, or Learning Materials to be used by Student:Departmentally-selected textbook and TI-30X IIS (not the MultiView series) scientific calculator.
 Details provided by the instructor of each course section.
-See Course Format.
+See course syllabus.
 The integration of the Tutoring Center where appropriate.

 Review/Approval Date - 5/06; Core Goals/Objectives added 12/04; New Core 8/2015; Updated 11/2019